-- 14. I also bear in mind that the Applicant has placed emphasis on the matters about which they would like to provide the Inquiry with evidence.
-However, it is not necessary for an individual or organisation to be a Core Participant in order to provide evidence to the Inquiry.
-It is likely that the Inquiry will in due course seek information from a range of individuals, organisations and bodies who may have information relevant to the issues raised in the Modules and, where appropriate, make requests for witness statements and documents. - 15.
-For all of those reasons, having considered all of the information provided by the Applicant in light of the Provisional Outline of Scope for Module 3, I have decided that the Applicant should not be designated as a Core Participant in Module 3 and I confirm that this is my final decision. - 16.
+- 18. For all of those reasons, having considered all of the information provided by the Applicant in light of the Provisional Outline of Scope for Module 3, I have decided that the Applicant should not be designated as a Core Participant in Module 3 and I confirm that this is my final decision. - 19.
 I will keep the scope of Module 3 under review.
 My decision not to designate the Applicant as a Core Participant in Module 3 does not preclude it from making any further applications in respect of any later Modules.
 I will consider any future applications the Applicant may wish to make on their merits at the time they are made.